-Freedlander Pool is projected to open on Monday, June 15!
-Please see the link below to access information on polices and procedures (such as pre-registration and waiver requirements) that have been put into place due to COVID-19.
+Freedlander Pool is open as of Monday, June 15!
+Please see the link below to access information on policies and procedures (such as pre-registration and waiver requirements) that have been put into place due to COVID-19.

 Information will be updated on the 2020 Pool Season page and announced on City social media channels as necessary.
 Please be aware that City of Wooster aquatic facility policies are subject to change and adjustments may be made throughout the Summer in accordance with local, State of Ohio and Federal guidelines and in order to best serve our community.

 PREVIOUS POST FROM APRIL 2020

 Freedlander Pool, Christmas Run Pool and Knights Field Sprayground are currently closed due to the State of Ohio Stay Safe Orders.
 The City Administration and Recreation staff have had many discussions internally regarding aquatic facility operations for this Summer, and have been evaluating many options.
 We have also been following the plans of many of our peers in other cities in Ohio and across the nation, and discussing operations with other Recreation Departments in NE Ohio.
 We recognize the popularity and benefits of these facilities to our citizens, and understand the desire for re-opening facilities for a sense of "normalcy".
 At the same time, we are responsible to our citizens to consider and protect their health and safety and comply with the state's orders.